jjjooeyyy/Frontend-Mentor-Social-Proof-Section/README.md

-# Frontend Mentor - Social proof section solution
+# Frontend Mentor - Social Proof Section Solution

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.